Götaland theory: The theory's Nazi origin

 The Götaland theory was the only notable result of the Nazi infiltration of Swedish archaeology during 1933–1945.
 Carl-Otto Fast, founder of the Westrogothian School ("Västgötaskolan"), was a known Nazi who some claim collaborated with SS Ahnenerbe, Richard Walther Darré and eugenicists from Hadamar in Germany.
-Archaeologist Magnus Alkarp, who has studied classified and semi-classified documents from the post-war era, has showed that the Westrogothian School was, among some regional, right-wing separatists movements in Scandinavia, an important part of the Operation Gladio.
+Archaeologist Magnus Alkarp, who has studied classified and semi-classified documents from the post-war era, has shown that the Westrogothian School was, among some regional, right-wing separatists movements in Scandinavia, an important part of the Operation Gladio.

 Testing the theory

-Amateurs have unsuccessfully tried to prove what they consider important aspects of the Götaland theory several times,.
-The barrow at Skalunda was claimed to be the burial site of the hero Beowulf known from the Beowulf epic; by applying the dowsing technique with a pendulum, they established that the barrow was indeed the burial site of this Geatish hero.
-Later, professional archaeologists Later drilled into the barrow to extract a sample for C14 dating.
-The barrow was from around 700 A.D., about 150 years too late for being a candidate for Beowulf's burial site.
+Amateurs have unsuccessfully tried to prove what they consider important aspects of the Götaland theory several times.
+The barrow at Skalunda was claimed to be the burial site of the hero Beowulf known from the Beowulf epic; after applying the dowsing technique with a pendulum, they claimed that the barrow was indeed the burial site of this Geatish hero.
+Later, professional archaeologists drilled into the barrow to extract a sample for C14 dating.
+The barrow was from around 700 C.E., about 150 years too late for being a candidate for Beowulf's burial site.

 The locality Sätuna at the Lake Hornborga in Västergötland was, according to believers in the theory, the true Sigtuna, where king Olof Skötkonung had his coins made.
 A protrusion in the ground was pointed out by adherents of the Götaland theory as the king's mint.
 However, when archaeologists examined it, the protrusion turned out to be the remains of an uncompleted barn from the 1890s.